wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 2. If only bit 21 - 23 are used for hashing, then for regular 8KB pages, it still has the problem that adjacent pages of the same size class are mapped to the same partition, since bit 21 - 23 of these pages are identical.
 This is not as bad as the last proposal, but still only two out of eight ways are fully utilized.
+   Although skewness can be leveraged to reduce set conflict misses, this still has negative impact if the majority of misses are not set conflict miss, but are capacity misses (i.e. working set size is larger than the total size that the TLB could map).

 This technical report proposes a noval TLB design, skewed associative TLB, in order to support multiple page sizes with a unified TLB.
 MMU nowadays support multiple granularities of page mapping, with page sizes ranging from a few KBs